YesWoolley/OnlineBookstore/01-BEFORE-YOU-GET-STARTED.md

 ## 📚 What Are We Building?

-We’re going to build a **full-stack Ebooks e-commerce platform** using:
+We’re going to build a **full-stack Online Bookstore e-commerce platform** using:
 - **ASP.NET Core** (C#) for the backend API
 - **React (TypeScript)** for the frontend
 - **Entity Framework Core** for database access